Learn / Guides / Website optimization benefits

 Keyword research tools to find keyword ideas

-Rank tracking tools to measure and compare search traffic, and tell you how your site ranks in the SERPs for target keywords
+Rank tracking tools to measure and compare search traffic, and tell you how your site ranks in the search engine results pages (SERPs) for target keywords

 Content optimization tools to optimize for target keywords